 Meanwhile, the German production car championship enjoyed growing popularity.
 In 1987, ten years after entering the Rennsportmeisterschaft, a team boss entrusted him again a Ford with four-cylinder in-line engine.
 That was Walter Wolf from Neuenstein, whose Ford Sierra RS 500 Cosworth had some technical finesse.
 Although Armin Hahne did not get in until the near end of the season, they found an immediate connection.
 Well established in the field: Olaf Manthey, one of the fastest privateers with the Blaupunkt BMW M3 from Heinz Isert.
 In the heavy rain of Zolder, the man with the “Zwirbelbart” drifted behind his Bonn neighbor Marc Hessel to second overall place.
 Hahne and Manthey not only earned these successes an excellent reputation, even though they never sought publicity with the very last consequence.
 Both received jobs in tire and chassis development.
 1998 was a decisive year for the companions.
 Armin Hahne returned to Zakspeed.
 Two new Porsche 911 GT1 / 98 in the green livery of the brewery Jever were ready, one for him, the now 43-year-old veteran.
 At the same time, Olaf Manthey became the team champion in the Porsche Pirelli Supercup.
 His driver duo Patrick Huisman and Oliver Mathai drove ahead impressively.
 One of the two successful Porsche 996 GT3s was taken over by Witten industrialist Ulrich Galladé for the Veedol Langstreckenpokal (VLN).
 On the Nürburgring Nordschleife, another wind was blowing than on the Grand Prix circuit of the Supercup.
 After the first test runs, Galladé summed up euphorically: “A great experience.
 On the jump tops of the Nordschleife, I am in the air with all four wheels!”
 Olaf Manthey was the second man in the cockpit.
 The decision was made to trim the aerodynamics to maximum contact pressure.
 Powerful widening, spoilers and underbody cladding took shape.
 In October 1999, the “Der Dicke” gave its debut, seven years later, that was after several attempts to win the ADAC Zurich 24-hour race Nürburgring and set a new distance record at the same time.

-Then Manthey wrote out his “thicknesses” for sale.
+Then Manthey wrote out his “big one” for sale.
 The scene reckoned with a collector who would make him disappear into the private museum in the future.
 But it turned out differently.
 Suddenly Armin Hahne stood on the mat, in his tow Christian Haarmann.
 The Aachen entrepreneur bought the race car.
 Armin Hahne supported Haarmann in the role of a player-coach.
 The then 52-year-old had never really been gone.
 For the 24-hour race Nürburgring, he reactivated his Honda NSX from the ADAC GT Cup in 1994.
 In the Austrian Altschach team, however, the NSX lost the victory.
 Instead, drove a defect series Hahne and car chief Alex Zöchling into despair.
 One bill was left open, which the winning car of the 24-hour race should settle in 2006 – 2007 actually.
 A crash in the preparation phase came in between.
 “Our 24-hour racing budget is located on the section Galgenkopf in the crash barriers,” it said sober.
-But at the 36th ADAC Zurich 24-Hour Race Nürburgring in 2008, the circle came full circle: Armin Hahne, Christian Haarmann, Jochen Krumbach and Pierre Kaffer finished second overall in the “thick” Manthey Porsche 911 GT3-MR. Years later, at the 40th edition, Hahne repeated this feat once more: on Audi R8 LMS ultra in 2012, the 56-year-old once again took second place in the overall standings of the long-distance classic.
+But at the 36th ADAC Zurich 24-Hour Race Nürburgring in 2008, the circle came full circle: Armin Hahne, Christian Haarmann, Jochen Krumbach and Pierre Kaffer finished second overall in the “big” Manthey Porsche 911 GT3-MR. Years later, at the 40th edition, Hahne repeated this feat once more: on Audi R8 LMS ultra in 2012, the 56-year-old once again took second place in the overall standings of the long-distance classic.

 At this time, a pair of brothers from Hamm with an old Zakspeed Ford Escort BDA Group 5 caused a stir in the scene.
 Martin and Dirk Nowak, both enthusiasts of pure water, rebuilt the 1975 Zak chassis with the number E3 / 75 in meticulous detail work.
 According to the Zakowski nomenclature, it must have originally been a Group 4 version on the 1975 season.
 Since the group-5 Ford Escort was a further development, this is understandable, especially since two years, a sister vehicle, the legendary Escort in the regalia of the sponsor “Europa Möbel” circulated with a similar VIN.
 The history of the Zakowski Escort after the The Nowaks do not dispute the spectacular launch of the Capri Group 5 on the occasion of the 1978 German Grand Prix at the Hockenheimring, but rather seem to be interested in solving one or the other secret of their car well it just went, trying to get as much of the old substance as possible, they explain, and after all, even Armin Hahne himself has clamped in tight for today’s cockpit.
 There he sat, visibly concentrated.
 Again and again he looked over the angled dashboard over on the right side of the vehicle, tapped with the motto turned off on a few switches around.
 “That one used to sit somewhere else,” he murmured at some point and nodded approvingly in.
 A film was in it at this moment whether he drifted around the Norisring again in the tattered plastic dress, in front of the fully occupied Steintribüne.
-Back again at the Nourishing, Dirk and Martin Nowak made their big appearance there in 2014.
+Back again at the Norisring, Dirk and Martin Nowak made their big appearance there in 2014.
 As part of the supporting program of the DTM, they were allowed to participate in the Norisring Race Classics, a show of 28 historic racing and touring cars.
 In the heat of the action, something broke.
 But still, the duo felt so clearly comfortable in the paddock.

 If they are not able to drive, they enjoy being together as they did in 2016 at the 44th AvD Oldtimer Grand Prix at the Nürburgring.
 Their Zakspeed Ford Escort is in contrast to many other racing cars from ancient times, not a speculative object, for whose authenticity, if necessary, lawyers take over.
 Their historic Ford is one thing above all: a tribute to the “superjeile zick” of Group 5 in the Deutsche Automobil-Rennsportmeisterschaft – and that’s damn good!

-Responsible for full content: Carsten Krome Netzwerkeins
+Responsible for full content and photography: Carsten Krome Netzwerkeins